arvidl/inattention-populationsample/README.md

 # Predicting academic achievement from inattention (SNAP)
 A.J.
-Lundervold, T. Bøe, A. Lundervold. <i>Inattention in primary school is not good for your future school achievement - a pattern classification study.</i> To appear in PLoS ONE.
+Lundervold, T. Bøe, A. Lundervold. <i>Inattention in primary school is not good for your future school achievement - a pattern classification study.</i> PLoS ONE 2017;12(11): e0188310 (https://doi.org/10.1371/journal.pone.0188310)

 <small>
-Last updated: Arvid Lundervold, 14-Nov-2017
+Last updated: Arvid Lundervold, 02-Dec-2017
 </small>

 ## Abstract